Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 -Daytona USA [dinput8.dll into m2 emulator 1.1a folder]

+-Daytona USA 2 - Power Edition [32bit or 64bit opengl32.dll into game exe folder depending on 32 or 64bit Supermodel Emulator]

+-Daytona USA 2 - Battle on the Edge [32bit or 64bit opengl32.dll into game exe folder depending on 32 or 64bit Supermodel Emulator]

 -Daytona Championship USA [dinput8.dll into game exe folder]

+-Dirt Devils [32bit or 64bit opengl32.dll into game exe folder depending on 32 or 64bit Supermodel Emulator]

+-Emergency Call Ambulance [32bit or 64bit opengl32.dll into game exe folder depending on 32 or 64bit Supermodel Emulator]

 -Ford Racing [dinput8.dll into game exe folder]